 Stellate Ganglion Block (SGB) for Post Traumatic Stress Disorder (PTSD) in Seattle and Bellevue

 We are excited to discuss the use of Stellate Ganglion Block (SGB) for Post Traumatic Stress Disorder (PTSD).
+We offer this treatment in Seattle and Bellevue, Washington.

 What is PTSD?